Mitek-Systems/MiSnap-Android/README.md

-# MiSnap SDK v5.3.4 for Android
+# MiSnap SDK v5.4.0 for Android
+Mitek MiSnap™ is a patented mobile-capture SDK that enables an intuitive user experience and instant capture of quality images.
+It all starts with the quality of the image.

 # Table of Contents
 [Getting Started](#getting-started)